chillsocial/ChillAppManager/README.md

 location = 'http://localhost';
 ```
 ### `Warning: file_get_contents([...]/latestUserAgent.txt): failed to open stream [...]` error on Home Screen or App Preloader
 This error is uncommon if you have stable internet.
 Most likely, your ethernet cable is not connected or your WiFi went down for a second and PHP couldn't get the latest user agent.
 Close the app manager immediately and open it again.
-Do this once more.
+Afterwards, do this once more.
+This is nessecary, otherwise a blank user agent string will be sent and some apps will not work!